donbright/rust-lang-cheat-sheet/README.md

 let (a,b) = m.1, m.3;         // tuple dereference with .1, .2, .3
 let (c,d) = m.p, m.q; //err   // error, cannot index into a tuple using a variable

-let s = String::from("上善若水"); // String is a heap variable.
-Strings are UTF8 encoded. let s2 = "水善利萬物而不爭";       // "" literals are type &str, different from String let s3 = &s;                    // & when prefixed to String gives &str
+let s = String::from("上善若水 "); // String is a heap variable.
+Strings are UTF8 encoded.
+let s2 = "水善利萬物而不爭";       // "" literals are type &str, different from String
+let s3 = &s;                    // & when prefixed to String gives &str
 let s4 = s2.to_string();        // create String from &str